-Essentially a high-performance monaural auxiliary speaker with a built-in analog AM/FM tuner, the Tivoli Audio iPAL (*Est. $220) spans a couple of categories.
-This repackaged version of the Tivoli Audio PAL (*Est. $220) has identical features and updated -- but still retro -- styling.
+Essentially a high-performance monaural auxiliary speaker with a built-in analog AM/FM tuner, the Tivoli Audio iPAL (Est. $220) spans a couple of categories.
+This repackaged version of the Tivoli Audio PAL (Est. $220), has identical features and updated but still retro styling.
 Users can plug in any number of devices such as an iPod or CD player for audio playback.
 This versatile unit also sports a single 2.5-inch speaker, a headphone jack and a unique rotary tuning dial that allows for quick and accurate selection of radio stations.

-While somewhat pricey for the features and difficult to classify, the iPAL (which stands for Portable Audio Lab) gets high marks from experts and owners.
+Although somewhat pricey for the features and difficult to classify, the iPAL gets high marks from experts and owners.
 Reviews praise its retro styling, intuitive controls and sound quality.
 Editors at CNET say its strong points include audio performance and AM/FM reception, going so far as to say, "We almost forgot we were listening to a mono-only speaker." iLounge's team of experts is just as complimentary, awarding the iPAL a "recommended" label.
 One drawback they note, however, is that its monaural design isn't ideal for stereo devices like an iPod.
 While this may be a concern for audiophiles, most owners don't seem bothered by the inherent limitations of the iPAL's single speaker; after all, few table radios offer much in the way of meaningful stereo separation.
-Well over 100 users at Amazon.com give the iPAL a solid 4.3 stars, with most complimenting its rich sound and compact footprint.
-A few owners say it's a good buy as a stand-alone radio, even if you don't want to limit your iPod to a monaural output.
+It also earns an overall rating of 4.2 stars out of 5 at Amazon.com after more than 160 reviews.